StanfordVL/OmniGibson/docs/getting_started/installation.md

     You probably need to [install FUSE](https://github.com/AppImage/AppImageKit/wiki/FUSE) to run the Omniverse Launcher AppImage.

-??? question "OmniGibson stucks at shader compilation upon startup"
+??? question "OmniGibson is stuck at shader compilation upon startup"

     The process could take up to 5 minutes.
 This is expected behavior, and should only occur once when you import OmniGibson for the first time.